microsoft/playwright/docs/src/mock.md

 // Assert that the Strawberry fruit is visible assertThat(page.getByText("Playwright", new Page.GetByTextOptions().setExact(true))).isVisible();
 ```
-From the trace of our test we can see that the API was called and the response was modified.
+In the trace of our test we can see that the API was called and the response was modified.
 ![trace of test showing api being called and fulfilled](https://github.com/microsoft/playwright/assets/13063165/8b8dd82d-1b3e-428e-871b-840581fed439)

 By inspecting the response we can see that our new fruit was added to the list.